Frequently Asked Questions

 Can my child reread books?

 Yes, they are always in your child’s bookshelf.
-Just tap on the Books Read icon that appears on the My Program board to see and read all the books your child has read.
+Just tap on the Books Read icon that appears on the My Programme board to see and read all the books your child has read.

-My child has read a book, but it’s still showing on the My Program board.
+My child has read a book, but it’s still showing on the My Programme board.

 For the book to move to Books Read, children must pass the quiz for that book.
 Once the quiz is passed (and eggs earned) the book will move to your Books Read bookshelf.